drigovz/visualstudio-docs.pt-br/docs/vs-2015/extensibility/creating-a-software-development-kit.md

     </File>
     ```

-4. Coloque controles em nomes de categoria diferentes no Blend e o Visual Studio.
+4. Coloque controles sob diferentes nomes de categoria no Blend e no Visual Studio.

     ```
     // Blend accepts a slightly different structure for the category name because it allows a path rather than a single category.